-Unlike the SoundSport Wireless, these Sonys are truly wireless - there's not a cable in sight, just two earbuds you pop in your lug holes.
-Of all the true wireless models around - they're quite in vogue right now - these are the best.
+Unlike the SoundSport Wireless, these Sonys are truly wireless – there's not a cable in sight, just two earbuds you pop in your lug holes.
+Of all the true wireless models around, these are the best.
 A new Bluetooth chip sharpens up music synchronization, while the noise-cancellation is second to none.
 And the sound?
-Truly fantastic - this is a clear, expressive, detailed performance that will delight any listener, even those skeptical of true wireless models.
+Truly fantastic – this is a clear, expressive, detailed performance that will delight any listener, even those sceptical of true wireless models.
 The future has arrived.

 Read the full review: Sony WF-1000XM3

 Klipsch knows how to make a decent pair of affordable in-ear headphones.
-In 2018 it was the Award-winning R6i IIs (mentioned below) that delivered the sonic goods, Klipsch's latest release, the T5M Wired are even better.
+In 2018, it was the Award-winning R6i IIs (see below) that delivered the sonic goods, Klipsch's latest release, the T5M Wired are even better.
 Not only are they extremely comfortable (which helps), they're also extremely musical and fun to listen to.